 Eating a healthy and balanced diet will give us most of the vitamins and minerals we need.
 However there are two exceptions:

-- All people who might become pregnant should take a daily folic acid supplement to prevent neural tube defects (e.g. Spina bifida) in the event of pregnancy
+- All people who might become pregnant should take a folic acid supplement everyday.
+This will help to prevent neural tube defects (e.g. Spina bifida) in the event of pregnancy.

 - A vitamin D supplement of 5-10 micrograms should be taken everyday to support good bone health.
 There are very few food sources of vitamin D, so a supplement helps us to meet our vitamin D needs